rbowsley/lamplighthelp/source/20-2-2_Setting_up_a_flat-rate_charge_rule.markdown

-# 26.2.2    Setting up a flat-rate charge rule
+# 20.2.2    Setting up a Flat-rate Charge Rule

 > To set up a flat-rate charge rule, go to admin -> system administration -> set up charge module rules and policies.
 Click the 'create new flat-rate charge rule' button.